Rozi19/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1-confused_smiley:-displays a confused smiley "(Ôo)' 2-hellofile:- display the content of /etc/passwd 3-twofiles:- Display two file content @ the same time
+1-confused_smiley:-displays a confused smiley "(Ôo)' 2-hellofile:- display the content of /etc/passwd 3-twofiles:- Display two file content @ the same time 4-lastlines:- Display the last 10 lines of /etc/passwd